CMA - EXOSAT/CMA Sources (Unscreened)

 ME Count Rate Error

-21 cm NH thru the galaxy H cm**-2 from Starke et al.
+This parameter contains the 21-cm NH through the galaxy H cm-2 from Starke et al.

 Observed Variance in TA1